johno/pixyll/_posts/2017-06-10-the-journey-to-the-first-blog-post.md

 layout:     post
 title:      The journey to the first blog post 🚀
 date:       2017-06-08
-summary:    Here it is, my first post.
+summary:    Oh, my isn't that exciting 🎉.
+I made myself a Jekyll blog.
 ---

 Oh, my isn't that exciting 🎉.
 I made myself a Jekyll blog.
 In the eyes of any coding ~~designer~~ person this is as easy as pie, but for me, it's a milestone for 2017.
 Let me explain - I'm 21 years old guy, born, raised and based in Sofia, Bulgaria.